 From 1987 to 2002 irrigation demands within Region H declined by more than 50 percent.
-Further decreases from 464,300 acre-feet per year in 2000 to 430,930 AFY in 2060 are forecasted due to increasing costs of water supply and declining agricultural commodity prices.5 Projected 2060 irrigation demands are shown by basin in Table 2 below.
+Further decreases from 464,300 acre-feet per year in 2000 to 430,930 AFY in 2060 are forecasted due to increasing costs of water supply and declining agricultural commodity prices.
+Projected 2060 irrigation demands are shown by basin in Table 2 below.
 Also shown is the percentage of projected irrigation demand that is expected to be supplied from surface water.
 More than 70 percent the total projected irrigation demand in Region H is projected to occur within the San Jacinto-Brazos, Trinity, and Neches-Trinity basins, where the principal source of supply is surface water.
-Projected irrigation demands in the
+Projected irrigation demands in the Brazos-Colorado, San Jacinto and the Trinity-San Jacinto Basins are projected to be met primarily with groundwater supplies.

-4 2006 Region H Water Plan Chapter 1-12
+&lt;sup>4 2006 Region H Water Plan Chapter 1-12

-5 2006 Region H Water Plan Chapter 1-23
+&lt;sup>5 2006 Region H Water Plan Chapter 1-23